Core Concepts: Economic Value Estimation (EVE)

 EVE models are widely utilized by B2B enterprises to:

-• Quantify the unique value proposition of each product or service
+• Quantify the unique value proposition of each product or service, supporting both pricing and sales teams in how to build value in sales and communicate it clearly

-By providing a structured framework for value quantification, EVE enables businesses to make informed decisions about pricing, product development, and customer communication, ultimately driving more effective value-based strategies in the B2B marketplace.
+By providing a structured framework for value quantification, EVE enables businesses to make informed decisions about pricing, product development, and customer communication.
+This ultimately drives more effective value-based strategies, supporting both building value in sales and business value selling.

 For example, here is a great article published on LinkedIn by Mark Stiving, Ph.D.